estebanrfp/dCMS/README.md

 *   **Responsive Design:** Adapts to various screen sizes.
 *   **Latest Posts Footer:** Displays a list of recently updated posts.

-## Intended Architecture with `gdb-p2p`
+## Intended Architecture with `genosdb`

-The true power of this dCMS will be realized when `app.js` is integrated with the `gdb-p2p` library.
-Here's how the frontend functionalities are designed to map to `gdb-p2p` operations:
+The true power of this dCMS will be realized when `app.js` is integrated with the `genosdb` library.
+Here's how the frontend functionalities are designed to map to `genosdb` operations:

 1.  **Initialization:**
-    *   Upon loading, `app.js` would initialize a `gdb-p2p` instance:
+    *   Upon loading, `app.js` would initialize a `genosdb` instance:
         ```javascript
         // In app.js
-        // import { GraphDB } from "https://cdn.jsdelivr.net/npm/gdb-p2p/+esm"; // Or from npm
+        // import { GDB } from "https://cdn.jsdelivr.net/npm/genosdb/+esm"; // Or from npm
-        const db = new GraphDB("dcms-main-database", { password: "user-chosen-password" /* optional */ });
+        const db = new GDB("dcms-main-database", { password: "user-chosen-password" /* optional */ });
         ```

 2.  **Displaying Posts (Grid View & Latest Posts Footer):**